knuesel/typst-minideck/examples/tutorial.typ

 slide[
   = Schemes and themes
-  Schemes: easy to exchange / use with any theme:
+  Schemes: easy to exchange or use with any theme:

   ```typ
   minideck.config(